xorwow/ansible-vars/README.md

     create_path: true
     value: { x: [ 'abc', 'def' ] }
     encrypt: true
-    passphrase: my_secret_passphrase # uses a custom passphrase for encryption
+    vault_secrets: # inserted into the keyring before any auto-detected secrets
+        exp_vaults: my_secret_passphrase
+        prod_vaults: my_other_secret_passphrase
+    encryption_key: prod_vaults # custom key for encryption, can reference a key loaded from ansible.cfg or `vault_secrets`
-    log_changes: /tmp # creates a key-unique log file in /tmp based on a portion of the hash of the passphrase
+    log_changes: /tmp # creates a key-unique log file in /tmp with a name based on the `encryption_key` ID
 ```

 Beware that newly created vaults are not fully encrypted, but use hybrid encryption.
 Also note that using Ansible's diff mode may leak secrets to your terminal and attached callback plugins, as the diffs are based on the fully decrypted vault contents.